-Unless you've been living under a rock your entire life, you've probably had some version of Mexican food by now.
-There's a reason that Mexican cuisine is famous the world over.
-It's unique, it's diverse, and damn is it delicious!
+Unless you’ve been living under a rock your entire life, you’ve probably had some version of Mexican food by now.
+There’s a reason that Mexican cuisine is one of the best countries for food.
+It’s unique, it’s diverse, and man is it delicious!

 The Mexican diet definitely revolves around the tortilla.
 What potatoes are to the Irish and rice is to the Chinese, tortillas are to Mexicans.
 Just about everything is eaten in tortillas here, and the local tortilla shop is always one of the busiest places in town.

-Mexican food also has a reputation for being spicy, thanks to the liberal use of several varieties of chilli peppers and the abundance of hot sauces on offer.
-Walk into a local taquileria, and you're bound to find 10-15 different bottles on the table.
-If that's not for you, never fear - it's not all super picante here.
+The food in Mexico also has a reputation for being spicy, thanks to the liberal use of several varieties of chilli peppers and the abundance of hot sauces on offer.
+Walk into a local taquileria, and you’re bound to find 10-15 different bottles on the table.
+If that’s not for you, never fear – it’s not all super picante here.

 A quesadilla is basically the exact same thing as a taco but with plenty of melted, gooey cheese in the middle.
 They’re usually a bit bigger as well, so you might only need one to fill up.